7.1. Big Genes Build Guide

 If you bought your Big Genes kit after Sept 10th, 2024, you likely have the v0.7 PCB where this bug is fixed.
 You can ignore this cyan text and scroll on.
 This bug only exists on Big Genes PCB v0.6.
 Also this bug is only relevant to you if you plan to install (or have installed) the optional PDM mic breakout (not included in the official kit).

-If you have not installed the PDM breakout yet, you'll have to leave out two pins; If you have already installed it, you will have to clip those two pins.
-In both cases you will have to solder two additional wires.
+If you have not installed the PDM breakout yet, you'll have to leave out two pins and solder two additional wires; If you have already installed it, you will have to clip those two pins and then solder two additional wires.
 Here is the working fix: Ksoloti Core - Page 21 - MOD WIGGLER

 Inspectable 3D model